alien6u/webService-test/README.md

 # webService-test
-a simple demo with webservice
+a simple webservice demo based on soap.